serdarburakguneri/hobby-streamer/backend/transcoder/README.md

 - analyze: Runs ffmpeg to analyze a video file (input: `{ "input": "path/to/file", "assetId": "asset-id", "videoType": "type" }`)
 - transcode-hls: Transcodes a video to HLS format (input: `{ "input": "path/to/file", "output": "path/to/output.m3u8" }`)
 - transcode-dash: Transcodes a video to DASH format (input: `{ "input": "path/to/file", "output": "path/to/output.mpd" }`)

-## Architecture
-- Uses the shared `pkg/sqs` package for SQS consumer operations
-- Job handlers are registered directly with the SQS consumer registry
-- Each job type has its own runner implementation in `internal/job/`
-- No dispatcher or registry abstractions - direct handler mapping

-## Notes
-- The service will exit if `SQS_QUEUE_URL` is not set.
-- See the `internal/job/` directory for job runner implementations and payload formats.
-- Designed to work with other services in the hobby-streamer project.